hackclub/spade/README.md

 # Spade - an implementation of Sprig engine

-This repo is a C implementation of the engine you can find in the "engine" folder of the repo [hackclub/sprig](https://github.com/hackclub/sprig)
+This repo is a C implementation of the Sprig engine you can find in the "engine" folder of the repo [hackclub/sprig](https://github.com/hackclub/sprig).

-It was reimplemented in C to run on the Raspberry Pi Pico.
+We reimplemented the engine in C to run on the Raspberry Pi Pico powering the Sprig hardware.

-However, debugging is hard when compiling directly to arm-eabi-none, so the engine can also be compiled to x86, in which case it renders to a minifb window.
+However, on-device debugging is hard, so the engine can also be compiled to run on your computer and render to a minifb window.

-The environment variable -DSPADE_TARGET can be passed to CMake to specify which version you would like to build, one you can run on your PC, or one you can run on your Sprig hardware.

 ## Building